tomkyle/negatives-linear-tiff/README.md

 #### -o, --output *path*
 Output directory — default is current working directory.
 Example: `-o results`

+#### --rating *stars*
+Omit images that do not reach this star rating threshold.
+At least in Adobe Camera Raw, rejected images have `-1` stars.
+To omit these (i.e. process only non-rejected files), pass *rating* parameter like so: `--rating 0`.
+To process only starred images, set to `--rating 1`

 #### -r, --resize *pixel*
 Resize  image — pixel width for larger side, preserving aspect ratio.
 Example: `-r 3000`